Ski season: Extending the season

+A snow groomer redistributes snow from higher up to reopen a low-lying ski run, in April 2026 in Villard-Reculas, France.

 The introduction of artificial snowmaking with snow guns in the late 1950s revolutionized the ski industry, drastically changing the ski season for every climate.
 Snowmakers became a popular investment for large ski resorts in the 1960s, enhancing the ability to maintain snow in places where snow didn't naturally occur very often.
 By the start of the 1970s, snowmaking technology had progressed far enough to see ski resorts remain open in places that can regularly see less than three feet of natural snowfall a year.
 Ski resorts tend to rely on artificial snow making even more as climate change shortens the window for natural snowfall.

 In the U.S.

 Typically, in the United States, a ski season lasts from late November to early April, however some larger resorts in Colorado and California are known to continue skiing as late as the 4th of July.
 One of the most well-known mountains in the US for almost year-round skiing is the Timberline Lodge ski area on Mount Hood.
 With a base elevation at 4,540 and a peak elevation of 8,540, it is not the highest elevation ski resort in the western United States.
 Its unique climate can bring an average of 400 inches of wet heavy snow, also known as Cascade concrete.
 The wet heavy snow on Palmer Glacier takes a lot longer to melt than dry fluffy snow that the central Rocky Mountains are known for.

 Some ski resorts, like the small Cataloochee Ski Area found in western North Carolina, rely almost entirely on artificial snowmaking to stay open.
 With an average annual snowfall total of only around 35 inches (most of which occurs in January and February) Cataloochee is still able to open up around November 20 and maintain snow until March 25.
 Even in bad snow years thanks to heavy investments in snowmaking technology, Cataloochee can open with no natural snowfall and will often be open for months before the first real snowstorm occurs.
 With a base elevation of 4,660 and a peak of 5,400, it is the second highest ski resort on the entire east coast, second only to its neighbor 2 hours to the north, Beech Mountain.
 Both of which are in the high southern Appalachian Smokey mountain range.
 It is because of these high elevations that they are able to operate, with the valleys around the resorts seeing much less, if any snowfall.